 - Inventory your children’s property.
 Unless you and your spouse agree that certain items will be treated as belonging to the children and not counted as marital property, the children’s items will have to be valued and distributed to one of you.

 - Items that you leave in the home when you move out are still subject to being divided between you and your spouse.
 The fact that you leave them behind is not a waiver of your rights.
-However, if there are items that you definitely want to receive, you should probably take them with you when you leave.
+However, if there are items that you definitely want to receive, you try to take them with you when you leave.

 - If your spouse remains in the former marital home with minor children, you should not take items which are necessary for the children.
 You should try to create as little disruption to the children’s lives as possible.

-- Take with you any vehicles that you drive and are not necessary for other members of your family.
-If your spouse will have custody of the children, you should not leave your spouse without a vehicle.
-If there is only one vehicle owned by the family, then discuss with your attorney who should maintain temporary possession.
-Also check with your automobile insurance agent.
+- Check with your automobile insurance agent.
 Be sure they have your new address and ask if your spouse can cancel your policy.
 Do not cancel your spouse’s policy or drop your spouse from your policy without first discussing this with your attorney.